 This is the first part of a series of posts where Elliott will share his inside track on his experience of going through an incubator program.
 You can find the other editions here:

-- Part II (Back to School)
+- Part II (Back To School)

-- Part III (Thinking about Design Thinking)
+- Part III (Design Thinking)

-- Part IV: (Legal and Fundraising)
+- Part IV (Legal & Fundraising)